zzmp/hifi-docs/_api/avatar/functions/MyAvatar.getJointPosition.md

 ---
 layout: doc
-title: Vec3 MyAvatar.getJointPosition( parameter)
+title: Vec3 MyAvatar.getJointPosition(int index)
-parameters: int index OR const QString& name
 collection: api
 category: avatars
 tags: functions
 ---

-This function accepts either a string (example, "Hips") or an integer index of a target body part, and returns a vector of the position of the body part in question.
+`getJointPosition` accepts either a string (example, "Hips") or an integer index of a target body part, and returns a vector of the position of the body part in question.

+## Overloads

+* Vec3 MyAvatar.getJointPosition(QString& name)

+## Example

 ```
 > JSON.stringify(MyAvatar.getJointPosition("Hips"))